 THE LONG GOODBYE — CLASSIC FILM PICK

 Robert Altman made a bold statement in his casting of Elliott Gould as a Jewish version of Raymond Chandler’s Philip Marlowe character in this modestly budgeted film.
-Giving the chain-smoking Marlowe an orange tabby as a beloved pet adds quirky counterpoint to his not-so hardboiled character.
+Giving the chain-smoking Marlowe an orange tabby cat as a beloved pet adds quirky counterpoint to Gould's deceptively not-so hardboiled character.

 Elliot Gould's version of Marlowe is a postmodern '70s era invention who jives with the times as much as he clashes with them.
-If a bunch of partially nude model-types want to hang out on the balcony of his chic L.A. apartment (complete with its own elevator), that's fine with Gould's Marlowe; he can take it or leave it.
+If a bunch of partially nude model-types want to hang out on the balcony of his chic L.A. apartment (complete with its own elevator), that's fine with Gould's Marlowe; he can take it or leave it each time.
+Punk rocker Richard Hell could have done no better.
+Booze and drugs come with the territory.

-Altman’s knack for making every supporting character count is just one more element that makes “The Long Goodbye” so memorable.
+Altman’s knack for making every supporting character count is just one more essential element that makes “The Long Goodbye” so memorable.
 Arnold Schwarzenegger's portrayal of a musclebound boy toy is perversely hilarious.
 There are more than a few things in this movie that you can't unsee.
 Whether or not you'd want to, is another story altogether.
+Blood does get spilled.

 Help keep Cole Smithey writing reviews, creating video essays, and making podcasts.
 Click on the button to pledge your support through Patreon.
 And thanks!